 A TBI can also lead to significant changes in your personality.
 While some brain injuries like mild concussions may only have short-term effects, others could result in severe, long-lasting impairment.
-It is crucial to be aware of these symptoms, but only a medical professional can diagnose a TBI.
+It is crucial to be aware of these symptoms, but only a medical professional can diagnose a traumatic brain injury.
 After an accident, it is best to seek medical attention immediately.

 The next step should be consulting a skilled attorney.
-When your damages are caused by another person’s negligence, a traumatic brain injury lawyer in Lincoln could help you seek compensation for your losses.
+When your damages are caused by another person’s negligence, a traumatic brain injury lawyer in Lincoln can help you seek compensation for your losses.

 Potential Recoverable Damages for a TBI

-A Lincoln attorney could help a TBI victim recover the following damages for his or her injury:
+A Lincoln attorney could help you recover the following damages for your severe brain injury: